u1f383/u1f383.github.io/_posts/2026-05-27-Docker-Internal-1.markdown

                                          ^^^^^^^^^^^^^
 ```

-In fact, the Docker Engine consists of several components: the CLI tool (`docker-cli`), the frontend (`dockerd`), the backend (`containerd`), the container's shim daemon (`containerd-shim-runc-v2`) and loader (`runc`).
+In fact, the Docker Engine consists of several components: the CLI tool (`docker`), the frontend (`dockerd`), the backend (`containerd`), the container's shim daemon (`containerd-shim-runc-v2`) and loader (`runc`).
 The interaction between each components looks like this:

 <img src="/assets/image-20260526000000001.png" alt="image-20260526000000001" style="display: block; margin-left: auto; margin-right: auto; zoom:50%;" />

-When executing a command like `docker run -it ubuntu /bin/bash`, `docker-cli` first connects to the Unix socket `docker.sock` and sends the request.
+When executing a command like `docker run -it ubuntu /bin/bash`, `docker` first connects to the Unix socket `docker.sock` and sends the request.
 Then, `dockerd` wraps the request in gRPC format and forwards it to `containerd` via the Unix socket `containerd.sock`. `containerd` is responsible for loading the image, invoking `runc` to create a container, and managing the container lifecycle.
 Finally, the container is spawned in an isolated execution environment based on Linux namespace, capabilities and cgroups.

 As the backend of Docker Engine, or precisely **the container runtime**, `containerd` can also be used by other engines or orchestrators, such as Kubernetes.